wences-sanchez/Knowledge-Base/pages/Terraform (highlights).md

 		- output variables show up in the console after you run terraform apply, which users of your Terraform code might find useful (e.g., you now know what IP to test after the web server is deployed).
 You can also use the terraform output command to list all outputs without applying any changes:

 		  $ terraform output
-		  public_ip = 54.174.13.5 #space
+		  public_ip = 54.174.13.5 #ñspace
 		- -
 		- -
 		- That said, if you’re not using server templating tools, a good alternative is to use a configuration management and provisioning tool together.
-For example, you might use Terraform to provision your servers and run Chef to configure each one. #space
+For example, you might use Terraform to provision your servers and run Chef to configure each one. #ñspace
 		- -
 		- -
 		- When you add a reference from one resource to another, you create an implicit dependency.
 Terraform parses these dependencies, builds a dependency graph from them, and uses that to automatically determine in which order it should create resources.
 For example, if you were deploying this code from scratch, Terraform would know that it needs to create the security group before the EC2 Instance, because the EC2 Instance references the ID of the security group.
-You can even get Terraform to show you the dependency graph by running the graph command: #space
+You can even get Terraform to show you the dependency graph by running the graph command: #ñspace
 		- -
 		- -
 		- And you can run terraform output <OUTPUT_NAME> to see the value of a specific output called <OUTPUT_NAME>:

 		  $ terraform output public_ip
-		  54.174.13.5 #space
+		  54.174.13.5 #ñspace
 		- -
 		- -
-		- The -/+ in the plan output means “replace” #space
+		- The -/+ in the plan output means “replace” #ñspace
 		- -
 		- -
 		- About how can AWS ease with automated scalability. #card